bseverns/seedBox/tests/native_golden/README.md

 ## What runs today

-1. `tests/native_golden/test_main.cpp` synthesizes a 1-second 110 Hz drone the
+1. `tests/native_golden/test_main.cpp` still prints the 1-second 110 Hz drone to
-   exact same way every time.
-The fixture lives in `build/fixtures/drone-intro.wav` so you can audition it locally without spelunking through temp folders.
+   `build/fixtures/drone-intro.wav`, but it also forges a sampler chord stack, a resonator tail collage, and deterministic Euclid/Burst debug logs.
+The new WAVs (`sampler-grains.wav`, `resonator-tail.wav`) and logs (`euclid-mask.txt`, `burst-cluster.txt`) live beside the original drone so reviewers can audition or diff each engine in isolation.
-2. `golden::hash_pcm16` computes the 64-bit FNV-1a fingerprint of that PCM
+2. `golden::hash_pcm16` handles the PCM renders while a tiny FNV-1a byte helper fingerprints the log files.
+Both mirror `scripts/compute_golden_hashes.py` so the manifest hashes match what the test harness expects.
-   payload.
-We keep the same helper in C++ and Python so the numbers never drift.
+3. `scripts/compute_golden_hashes.py` now scans `build/fixtures/` for both WAV
-3. `scripts/compute_golden_hashes.py` recomputes hashes for every WAV in `build/fixtures/` and updates `tests/native_golden/golden.json` with the digest, sample rate, frame count, and optional liner notes.
+   and `.txt` artifacts and updates `tests/native_golden/golden.json` with their hashes, audio metadata (rate/frames/channels), or log metadata (line + byte counts).
+Drop `--note name="liner note"` to annotate any entry.
-4. The Unity test now refuses to pass if the WAV file is missing **or** the manifest forgets about the fixture.
+4. The Unity test refuses to pass if **any** declared artifact is missing or if the manifest hash falls out of sync.
 Broken receipts?
 Broken build.

 ## Refresh loop (aka “cutting a new pressing”)